ITPF History and Leadership

 Founded in 1992, the International Tax Policy Forum (ITPF) sponsors nonpartisan academic research and conferences to promote and informed dialogue on international tax issues.
 Currently, ITPF's membership includes more than 40 major, U.S.-based multinational companies.

-John Samuels, Vice President and Senior Counsel for Tax Policy and Planning with General Electric Co., serves as Chairman of the Forum.
+John Samuels, formerly Vice President and Senior Counsel for Tax Policy and Planning with General Electric Co., serves as Chairman of the Forum.

 James Hines, Jr. is the Forum's research director.

 Peter Merrill is the Staff Director and Pam Olson serve as a consultant to the Forum.
 They are all based in the Washington National Tax Services of PricewaterhouseCoopers LLP.

 James R. Hines, Research Director

 Mihir A. Desai

 To achieve its goal of facilitating an informed dialogue and policymaking process on international tax issues, the International Tax Policy Forum (ITPF) disseminates its independent research in a variety of ways.